skim1601/ECE297-Notes/Week1/Week1Notes.md

 };
 ```

-## Make
+# Make
 Make is a wrapper for g++ command

-# Simple makefile for compiling a program from
-# two C source files.
+Simple makefile for compiling a program from two C source files.

-Simple Makefile for Compiling C Sources: Everything Explicit
 ```
 .KEEP_STATE